 | Adaptability | Low | High |

-Custom sectional layouts solve space planning challenges by allowing:
+Custom sectional layouts improve space planning by enabling:

-In high-density cities, efficient space utilization has become a central element of residential interior design.
+In high-density cities, efficient space utilization has become essential in residential design.

 Recent Updates and Trends

-Another noticeable shift is the preference for neutral palettes combined with textured fabrics.
-This aligns with sustainable interior design principles and long-term usability.
+Another trend is the use of neutral color palettes combined with textured fabrics.
+This approach supports long-term usability and aligns with sustainable design practices.

 | Year | Modular Demand | Sustainable Materials | Curved Designs |